Best LASIK Eye Surgery Candidates, LASIK Risks & Recovery Time

 Most patients who have LASIK are happy about their LASIK recovery time, with the vast majority reporting that their eyes felt fairly normal the day after having surgery.
 Many patients also experience improved vision immediately following LASIK, but it is important to understand that patients with higher prescriptions will notice a vast improvement quicker than patients who have lower prescriptions.
 In these cases the patient may not see an improvement in their vision until 6-8 hours into their LASIK recovery.

-All LASIK eye surgery candidates must first go through a preoperative LASIK eye exam to help determine your eligibility for LASIK eye Surgery.
-The following patient criteria checklist helps determine whether you would be a potential LASIK candidate for LASIK eye Surgery.
+All LASIK candidates must first go through a preoperative LASIK eye exam to help determine eligibility for LASIK eye Surgery.
+Including:

 LASIK Eye Surgery Candidate's Patient Criteria Checklist